-- a.
-After the search has been completed, and/or the suspicious object(s) have been removed, an "ALL CLEAR" shall be announced by the search commander. - b.
+a.
+After the search has been completed, and/or the suspicious object(s) have been removed, an b.
 No person(s) shall be allowed to re-enter the building, for any reason, until an "ALL CLEAR" signal has been issued.